Taliban using hobby drones to drop bombs on govt forces

 In late October, the Taliban reportedly used a drone to bomb the compound of the governor of Kunduz province.
 Shiraj did not confirm the report, but he noted that the Taliban have used drones in Kunduz and Paktia provinces.

-While the technique is new to the Taliban, Islamic State (IS) jihadists operating in Iraq and Syria started using toy planes and hobby drones in 2016 to carry explosives.
+While the technique is new to the Taliban, Islamic State (IS) jihadists operating in Iraq and Syria started using toy planes and hobbydrones in 2016 to carry explosives.
 IS maintain a small but deadly presence in Afghanistan and have resisted years-long efforts by the US and Afghan forces to wipe them out.
 "We have destroyed their leadership circle but their second layer are young are still active," Shiraj said.
+IS claimed three deadly attacks in recent weeks in Kabul that killed scores of people, including a rocket attack Saturday.